streamnative/pulsar-hub/connectors/google-pubsub-source/v2.8.2.1/google-pubsub-source.md

 # How to get

-::: tabs
+This section describes how to build the Google Cloud Pub/Sub source connector.

-@@@ Function Worker
+## Work with Function Worker

 You can get the Google Cloud Pub/Sub source connector using one of the following methods if you use [Pulsar Function Worker](https://pulsar.apache.org/docs/en/functions-worker/) to run connectors in a cluster.

-Download the NAR package of the connector from the [download page](https://github.com/streamnative/pulsar-io-google-pubsub/releases/download/v{{connector:version}}/pulsar-io-google-pubsub-{{connector:version}}.nar).
+- Download the NAR package of the connector from the [download page](https://github.com/streamnative/pulsar-io-google-pubsub/releases/download/v2.8.2.1/pulsar-io-google-pubsub-2.8.2.1.nar).

-Build the connector from the source code.
+- Build the connector from the source code.

 To build the Google Cloud Pub/Sub source connector from the source code, follow these steps.